trek region

 Arrival in Leh

 Markha Valley trek begins from Leh.
 Arrive in Leh by flight or train.
 Take it slowly once you arrive in Leh.
-Since it is at the hazardous height of 11,000 ft direct landing at this height may trigger AMS.
+Since it is at the hazardous height of 11,500 ft direct landing at this height may trigger AMS.
 Make sure you rest well and do not strain your body during your stay in the hotel.
 Leh has gained popularity as the adventure capital of India.
-It is quite famous amongst wanderers, which you can evidently see as you roam here and there.
+It is quite famous amongst wanderers, which you can see as you roam here and there.

 Cafes are loaded here which are hanging out places for adventurers.
-There is a good network connection in Leh and has ATMs.
+There is a good network connection in Leh and there are ATMs.
 Leh is a good option to fill up your things to carry list if you have forgotten any item.
 Although cafes are in close vicinity, try to stay away from alcohol and avoid smoking.
 Apart from that, Leh is also known for monasteries, palaces, and temples.
 Make sure to visit them as you enjoy your small treat in Leh.
 You can also explore the local market in Leh and try the local cuisine.
 Staying outdoors will help you acclimatize to the altitude.
 Reserve the evening for rest.
 Sleep well and let your body acclimatize to the altitude.

 How-Markha-Valley-Looks-On-Day-1